SableRaf/Filters4Processing/README.md

 A growing collection of pixel shaders ported to Processing to be used with the `filter()` function.
 Most of these shaders come from the excellent [Shadertoy](https://www.shadertoy.com) by Iñigo Quilez.

+*Note: This repository focuses on filters.
+If you want to port any other type of shader from Shadertoy to Processing, check out this other repository [Shadertoy2Processing](https://github.com/SableRaf/Shadertoy2Processing)*

 ## Filters

 ### Gaussian blur